MCDevKit/cmcc-docs/json-templating-engine/file-functions/fileListRecurse.md

 Returns an array of file paths recursively, which means, that if the folder contains another folder, its contents will also be added to the array.

+**This method is marked as unsafe.
+It can be disabled by certain environments.**

 ## Arguments

  - path: A path to the folder